LAUGFS Holdings: Services

-LAUGFS Leisure Limited manages the Anantaya chain of resorts in tourist destinations.
-The flagship Anantaya Resort & Spa in Chilaw has an eco-luxury concept.
-Anantaya Pasikudah, a five-star resort on Sri Lanka's Eastern Coast, offers a serene retreat on pristine shores.

-Anantaya Resort and Spa Chilaw was established in 2014.
-The resort, located between the Chilaw lagoon and sandy beaches, features 91 rooms across five categories.

-Anantaya Resort and Spa Pasikudah, established in 2016, offers 54 rooms.
-The resort provides a range of accommodations, rooms, Pool Suites, and Villas.
-Facilities include two restaurants, two bars, a spa, gym, swimming pool, and meeting rooms.

 Logistics

 LAUGFS Maritime Services (Pvt) Ltd, established in 2014, is a ship owning and management company in Sri Lanka.
 It focuses on regional transportation and logistics solutions for Liquefied Petroleum Gas (LPG) and holds a CAP Rating One from the Lloyd’s Registry of Shipping.

 Initially supporting LAUGFS Gas PLC, the company's fleet now includes vessels like the Gas Challenger, Gas Success, and Gas Courage.

 Pharmaceutical Manufacturing

 LAUGFS Life Sciences (Pvt) Limited, a subsidiary of LAUGFS Holdings Ltd., operates a manufacturing facility in Koggala, producing intravenous products, particularly large volume parenteral solutions.

 Using advanced Form-Fill-Seal technology, the facility manufactures approximately 25 brands of IV fluids in PP Bags under controlled conditions.

 Awards and accolades

 LAUGFS Group has received numerous awards and accolades over the years.
 These include honors such as the Sri Lankan Entrepreneur of the Year Awards, National Business Excellence Awards, and CA Annual Report Awards, among others.

 Recognitions include the Sri Lankan Entrepreneur of the Year Awards in 2006 and 2012, as well as the Best Corporate Citizen Award in 2014 and 2015.
 LAUGFS Gas PLC, a subsidiary, has consistently received Gold Awards in the Power & Energy Sector at the CA Annual Report Awards from 2013 to 2019.

 Additionally, LAUGFS Corporation (Rubber) Ltd has received the Gold Award in the Extra Large Category at the NCE Export Awards in both 2021 and 2022.
 In 2022, it was also honored as the Most Outstanding Exporter Overall.